datastaxdevs/workshop-graphql-netflix/README.md

 ✅ **Step 8a:**  we'll need to **STOP** the `netlify dev` command we issued a moment ago.
 In the terminal where you executed the netlify command issue a `CTRL+C` (control key + the C key) in order to stop the process.

-✅ **Step 8b:** Enter the followiing command to pop up a browser to authenticate with netlify
+✅ **Step 8b:** Enter the following command to pop up a browser to authenticate with netlify

   ```
   netlify login